leonos2000/github-top-stars-repositories/README.md

 ## Testing

-The project uses Jest and React Testing Library for testing:
+The project uses Jest and React Testing Library for testing.
+Tests are configured in `jest.config.ts` and can be run in several ways:

 ```bash
 # Run all tests